 Over recent decades we’ve seen an extraordinary increase in the movement of people across countries.
-Some movement has been by choice — people pursuing new job opportunities or relationships.
-Some has not been by choice — people fleeing areas where resources are no longer sufficient to sustain life, or where persecution and war threaten lives and livelihoods.
+Some movement has been by choice - people pursuing new job opportunities or relationships.
+Some has not - people fleeing areas where resources are no longer sufficient to sustain life, or where persecution and war threaten lives and livelihoods.

 What questions does it raise about identity, who we are and how we define ourselves?
 About our obligations to our fellow humans?
 About the relationship between the individual, faith, and the state?

-Many churches will be looking for ways to explore these issues theologically and in terms of policy; others will be hoping to take practical action — perhaps through supporting refugees.
-The resources below offer guidance in these areas.
+Many churches will be looking for ways to explore these issues theologically and in terms of policy; others will be hoping to take practical action, perhaps through supporting refugees.
+The following resources offer guidance in these areas.

 - Church of England page on migration, including information about the Illegal Migration Bill, guidance for clergy on supporting asylum seekers and ways to take action.

 - Churches Refugee Network — the leading network for churches that want to pray and act in support of refugees and discuss questions relating to refugee policy.

 - Christian Concern for One World (CCOW) — networks and supports Thames Valley churches and community groups who want to offer support to refugees.